splunk/observability-workshop/docs/module5/service_bureau.md

 ![Organization overview](../images/module5/M5-l1-3.png)

-On the left, you will see a list of registered users (blurred for privacy in the above screenshot), and the various charts that show you the number of registered users, chart's and dashboards created and growth trends.
+On the left hand menu (not shown in the above screenshot) you will see a list of members, and in the centre, various charts that show you the number of users, teams, charts, dashboards, and Groups created, as well as various growth trends.

 The screenshot is taken from an actual organization, the workshop organization you're looking at may have less data to work with.

-Take a minute to explore the various charts in the Organization over view of the workshop instance.
+Take a minute to explore the various charts in the Organization Overview of the workshop instance.

 ---

 ## 2. Usage and Billing

-If you want to see what your spend is against your contract you can either select the  **Settings** icon on the top right of the SignalFx UI again,
+If you want to see what your spend is against your contract you can select either the **Settings** icon on the top right of the SignalFx UI again,
 ![Settings Icon](../images/module5/M5-l1-1.png)
 but this time select the **Organizations Settings → Billing and Usage** tab, or the faster way, select the **Usage and Billing** tab from the left pane!